VJ0312/to_do_list/README.md

 My second app.

 This app is a to do list.
 Notes can be organized by color and title.
 They can be deleted by swiping, and marked as finished by checking the checkbox.

+A video and screenshots are included in this repository.